 Lynx 1 tent – description

-Alps Mountaineering Lynx 1 tent is a freestanding 2-pole design which offers enough space for a solo use.
+Alps Mountaineering Lynx 1 tent is a freestanding 2-pole design that offers enough space for solo use.
 The upper body of the tent is a mesh and the lower body and the bottom are a waterproof fabric with sealed seams.
-The side door is D-shaped mesh, large enough, and it rolls out and can be fixed on the left side where you have clips and loops for that purpose.
+The side door is a D-shaped mesh, large enough, and it rolls out and can be fixed on the left side where you have clips and loops for that purpose.

 The tent is long enough to add some gear inside, but you have an extra 10 sq. ft. of covered space under the side vestibule shown in the picture below.
 The vestibule is with a zipper and a storm flap equipped with Velcro tabs.